iNarendraK/terraform_nov/Day1/README.md

 - Azure Virtual Machines
 - Azure Container Apps
 - Azure RedHat OpenShift (ARO)

+## What is an Azure App Service?
+Azure App Service lets you create apps faster with a one-of-a kind cloud service to quickly and easily create enterprise-ready web and mobile apps for any platform or device and deploy them on a scalable and reliable cloud infrastructure.

+## What is an Azure Spring App Service?
+Azure Spring Apps is a fully managed service for Spring developers.
+Manage the lifecycle of your Spring Boot applications with comprehensive monitoring and diagnostics, configuration management, service discovery, CI/CD integration, and blue-green deployments.

+## What is an Azure Container Instance?
+Develop apps fast without managing virtual machines or having to learn new tools—it's just your application, in a container, running in the cloud.

+## What is an Azure kubernetes Service?
+Azure Kubernetes Service (AKS) offers the quickest way to start developing and deploying cloud-native apps in Azure, datacenters, or at the edge with built-in code-to-cloud pipelines and guardrails.
+Get unified management and governance for on-premises, edge, and multicloud Kubernetes clusters.
+Interoperate with Azure security, identity, cost management, and migration services.

+## Azure Batch
+Cloud-scale job scheduling and compute management

+## Azure Function
+Develop more efficiently with an event-driven, serverless compute platform that helps solve complex orchestration problems.
+The Azure Functions end-to-end development experience enables you to use languages you’re already familiar with.
+Build and debug locally without additional setup, deploy and operate at scale in the cloud, and integrate services using triggers and bindings.

+## Azure Service Fabric
+Build and operate always-on, scalable, distributed apps

+- Simplify microservices development and application lifecycle management
+- Reliably scale and orchestrate containers and microservices
+- Data-aware platform for low-latency, high-throughput workloads with stateful containers or microservices
+- Run anything – your choice of languages and programming models
+- Run anywhere – supports Windows/Linux in Azure, on-premises, or other clouds
+- Scales up to thousands of machines

+## Azure Container Apps
+Deploy containerized apps without managing complex infrastructure.
+Write code using your preferred programming language or framework, and build microservices with full support for Distributed Application Runtime (Dapr).
+Scale dynamically based on HTTP traffic or events powered by Kubernetes Event-Driven Autoscaling (KEDA).

+## Azure Red Hat OpenShift Service
+Azure Red Hat OpenShift provides highly available, fully managed OpenShift clusters on demand, monitored and operated jointly by Microsoft and Red Hat.
+Kubernetes is at the core of Red Hat OpenShift.
+OpenShift brings added-value features to complement Kubernetes, making it a turnkey container platform as a service (PaaS) with a significantly improved developer and operator experience.

 ## In case you haven't already cloned this repository
 ```